sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 We will:

-- Align on pricing and packaging ([Pricing RFC](https://docs.google.com/document/d/1v-IH6FFdT2CfDv5QBEguSfjQvk2WvPrwRBaqCSq7g8Q/edit?pli=1#))
+- Be planning for customer case studies and quotes
-- Begin outreach for customer case studies and quotes
+- Align on pricing and packaging
 - Build landing pages and marketing content ahead of the launch

 ### What we're not working on & why